-Mercy Care Advantage Model of Care Training and Attestation
+2024 Model of Care Training and Attestation

-Sample Title Slide With No Photo

-Subtitle can be inserted here

 CMS Requirements

-The Centers for Medicare and Medicaid Services (CMS) requires Special Needs Plans (SNP) to have a Model of Care and to provide Model of Care (MOC) training to its employees, contracted staff and providers within 90 days of hire or contracting and annually thereafter and any out-of-network providers seen by enrollees on a routine basis annually.

-The Mercy Care Advantage (MCA) Model of Care is the plan for delivering coordinated care and case management to special needs members.
+- The Centers for Medicare and Medicaid Services (CMS) requires Special Needs Plans (SNP) to have a Model of Care and to provide Model of Care (MOC) training to its employees, contracted staff and providers within 90 days of hire or contracting and annually thereafter. - The Mercy Care Advantage (MCA) Model of Care is the plan for delivering coordinated care and case management to special needs members.